ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

     Cleaning Missing Data
     Partition and Sample

 18. ### You must create a subset of the data for testing purposes using a random sampling.
 Which values should you select?

-    Sampling
-    This is useful if you want to create a smaller representative sample dataset for testing.
+    Sampling - This is useful if you want to create a smaller representative sample dataset for testing.

     1. Add the Partition and Sample module to your experiment in Studio,  and connect the dataset.

     2. Partition or sample mode: Set this to Sampling.
     3. Rate of sampling.
-       Rate of sampling.
 Random seed for sampling.
        The default value is 0, meaning that a starting seed is generated based on the system clock.

-    4. You have a dataset that contains null rows.
+19. You have a dataset that contains null rows.
     You need to use the Clean Missing Data module.
 Which parameter should you use?
-       You can remove the row if the missing value can be considered randomly missing otherwise Replace with mean.
+    You can remove the row if the missing value can be considered randomly missing otherwise Replace with mean

-    5. You need to register the container as a datastore in an Azure Machine Learning workspace.
+20. You need to register the container as a datastore in an Azure Machine Learning workspace.

     ```
     datastore=Datastore.register_azure_blob_container
     create_if_not_exists = False
     ```

 {:start="21"}
 21. ### You plan to provision an Azure Machine Learning Basic edition workspace for a data science project.